WiringPi/WiringPi/README.md

 Please use the [issue system](https://github.com/WiringPi/WiringPi/issues) of GitHub.
 Please do not email Gordon if you have issues.
 Dont' email @Gadgetoid.
-Please don't email GC2 for reporting issues, you might [contact us](wiringpi@gc2.at) for anything that's not for the public eye.
+Please don't email GC2 for reporting issues, you might [contact us](wiringpi@gc2.at) for anything that's not meant for the public.

 Debug
 -------